Gilbert Plains Legion Bantams 1965-68

 Gord Paddock

-Gord Paddock has worked very hard for many years to promote baseball in the Oak River area as a player, coach, team manager, tournament organizer, and facility manager.
-Like most great players he started as a teenager in Senior AAA ball performing for the Hamiota Red Sox in 1982.
-He then spent over 30 years playing or coaching competitively with his hometown Dodgers and other local Senior teams.
-In 1992 Gord was named the Senior AA Player of the Year in leading the Dodgers to the Manitoba Senior AA championship.
-He has coached minor and highschool ball in the Oak River area for many years.
-Gord was the coach of the Senior AAA Oak River Dodgers in the MSBL from 2011-2015.
-In the MSBL’s last year of operation, the Dodgers captured the 2015 League title which allowed them to represent Manitoba at the 2016 Nationals held in New Brunswick.
+Gord Paddock was born in Oak River, Manitoba on February 15, 1964.
+Paddock worked hard for many years to promote baseball in the Oak River area as a player, coach, team manager, tournament organizer, and facility manager.
+Like many great Manitoban players, he started as a teenager in senior AAA ball performing for the Hamiota Red Sox.
+He then spent over 30 years playing or coaching competitively with his hometown Dodgers and other local senior teams.
+In 1992, Paddock was named the Senior AA Player of the Year after leading his team to a Manitoba Senior AA championship.
+Following his playing days, Paddock went on to coach minor and high school baseball in Oak River for many years.
+He also coached the Senior AAA Oak River Dodgers in the Manitoba Senior Baseball League (MSBL) from 2011-15.
+In 2015, the MSBL’s last year of operation, the Dodgers captured the league title which allowed them to represent Manitoba at the 2016 Nationals held in New Brunswick.

 Al Robertson